-This document presents the first phase of the fourth generation of an Integrated Development Plan (IDP) for uThukela district municipality (UTDM).
+This document presents the first phase of the review of the fourth generation of an Integrated Development Plan (IDP) for uThukela district municipality (UTDM).
 The IDP is prepared in compliance with the requirements of Chapter 5, particularly Section 25 of Local Government Municipal Systems Act (32 of 2000), which obliges a municipal council to adopt a single, all-inclusive and strategic plan for the development of the municipality, within a prescribed period after the start of its elected term.
-It outlines a development agenda for the municipality for the period 2017 to 2022.
-The 2017/2018 uThukela IDP informs the budget and tries to respond to community needs.
+It outlines a development agenda for the municipality for the period 2018 to 2022.
+The 2018/2019 uThukela IDP Review informs the budget and tries to respond to community needs.
 The document sets the level of economic growth for the District thereby identifying economic opportunities and areas of investments.